dober-man/k8s-sitetype-ce/README.md

 TLS Parameters: [Configure]<br>
 <img width="888" alt="image" src="https://github.com/user-attachments/assets/ed0e5fe0-ac32-41a5-9a8e-2e8fbc79ed4e">

-## set_xc_auth script
+## You will be able to configure these settings based on the set_xc_auth script output you are about to run.

-Copy this script to the $HOME directory, give it executable perms and run it.
+Copy the set_xc_auth script to the $HOME directory, give it +x perms and run it.

 This script is useful for setting up a new Kubernetes user with certificate-based authentication, configuring their kubeconfig file, and granting them administrative access to the cluster.
 Here's a brief overview of its main functionality: